waterlens/waterlens-blog/content/posts/functional-programming-languages-and-compilations.md

 [^12]: Milner, R. (1978).
 A theory of type polymorphism in programming.
 In Journal of Computer and System Sciences (Vol. 17, Issue 3, pp. 348–375).
 Elsevier BV.
 [^13]: Pierce, B. C. (2002).
 Types and Programming Languages (1st ed).
 The MIT Press.
 [^14]: Wells, J. B. (1999).
 Typability and type checking in System F are equivalent and undecidable.
 Annals of Pure and Applied Logic, 98(1-3), 111–156.
+[^15]: R. A. Eisenberg.
+System FC, as implemented in GHC.
+University of Pennsylvania Technical Report MS-CIS-15-09, 2015.